Blightmud/Blightmud/README.md

 ### Compile with text-to-speech
 - Run `cargo build|run|install --all-features`

+In order for this to build correctly you will need to install some additional dev dependencies: **libclang** and **libspeechd**.
+Below are some installation commands that might fit your system:

+- Ubuntu    `apt install libclang-dev libspeechd-dev speech-dispatcher speech-dispatcher-espeak espeak`
+- Arch      `pacman -S speech-dispatcher espeak`

 ## Installation
 - **Ubuntu/Debian**      : Deb packages can be found on the releases page
 - **Archlinux/Manjaro**  : Packages are available on AUR